Let's say we're given a loop nest like:

 end

-The two loads have direct connections to the store, thus all three memory operations must be shifted as a group.
-We cannot shift i or j for the set of all three operations in a way that would actually remove the offset from the EE matrix of the dependence polyhedra, thus we must keep these offsets.
+for the set of all three operations in a way that would actually remove the offset from the E matrix of the dependence polyhedra, thus we must keep these offsets.